vert-x/vert-x.github.io/docs_md/mods_manual.md

 To avoid this, we allow modules to be marked as `resident` which means that Vert.x will load the module the first time it is referenced but will not unload it from memory until the Vert.x instance terminates.

-This is an advanced feature and is not intended to be used in normal module development.
+This is an advanced feature and is not intended to be used unless you're writing a language implementation module.
 Default is `false.

     "resident": true